Fasolada (Traditional Greek Bean Soup) Recipe

 How to make Fasolada:

-- Pick over and rinse the beans, discard malformed or stone-like ones.
-Soak the beans for at least 8 hours or overnight .
+- Rinse the beans and soak them for at least 8 hours or overnight .

-- The next morning, drain and rinse the beans.
-Rinse very, very well with cold fresh water.
-This step is pivotal in removing the enzymes that cause the gaseous side effects.
+- The next morning or after the 8 hours have passed, drain and rinse the beans very well.
+This step is crucial in removing the enzymes that cause the gaseous side effects.

-- Place the beans back in the pot with the six cups of fresh water.
-Bring to a boil, reduce the heat to medium-low, and simmer for about 30 minutes.
+- Place the beans back in the pot and add six cups of fresh water.
+Bring to a boil, reduce the heat to medium-low and let it simmer for about 30 minutes.

 - While the beans cook, prep the vegetables.

 - Add the onion, celery, carrots, garlic, ⅓ cup of olive oil and bay leaves to the pot.
-Simmer, partially covered for about 30 minutes, stirring occasionally.
+Let is simmer (partially covered) for about 30 minutes, while stirring occasionally.

-- Next, add the tomatoes, tomato paste, potato and the seasoning.
+- Next, add the crushed tomatoes (optional) and the tomato paste, potato and the seasoning.
 Cover the pot partially and continue simmering for about 30 minutes more, or, until the beans are very tender and the soup is thick and creamy.
 Check to see if a little more liquid is needed, and if it does add a little warm water.
-The consistency of the soup should be thick.
+The soup should have a thick consistency.

 - Just before removing from the heat, discard the bay leaves and stir in the vinegar and the remaining ⅓ cup of olive oil.
 Taste and adjust the seasoning.